nhoizey/images-responsiver/packages/eleventy-plugin-images-responsiver/docs/tutorial/04-images-dimensions/README.md

 ## How does it work?

-We wanted to tell the plugin about pristine images' actual widths, so that transformed HTML wouldn't include impossible withs.
+We wanted to tell the plugin about pristine images' actual widths, so that transformed HTML wouldn't include impossible widths.

 Why invent a new parameter for the plugin?
 We already have the `width` attribute in HTML, so we used it, so that the plugin can read it.